Hnam29/Ranking2025/README.md

 ## 🇻🇳 Vietnam EdTech Evaluation System
 📊 Overview
-- This project introduces a comprehensive ranking and evaluation system for educational technology (EdTech) platforms operating in the Vietnamese market.
+- This project introduces a comprehensive ranking and evaluation system for **educational technology** (EdTech) platforms operating in the Vietnamese market.
 Whether it's a website or mobile app, the system is designed to assess the overall quality, identify top-performing platforms, and benchmark products based on a robust, multi-dimensional framework.

-- Ranking targets to rank the Edtech products on Vietnam market based on groups of criteria.

-- By applying a wide range of criteria, this framework enables a transparent, fair, and insightful evaluation of EdTech products.
+- By applying a wide range of criteria, this framework enables a **transparent, fair, and insightful** evaluation of EdTech products.
 The ultimate goal is to foster quality, innovation, and trust in Vietnam’s growing digital education ecosystem.

+- Ranking targets to **rank** the Edtech products on Vietnam market based on groups of criteria.

 🎯 Objectives
-- Evaluate the overall quality of individual EdTech websites or apps.
+- Evaluate the overall quality of individual **EdTech websites or apps**.

-- Identify the "best" platforms based on weighted scoring across key criteria.
+- Identify the **best** platforms based on weighted scoring across key criteria.

 - Benchmark EdTech platforms against each other and against ideal standards in the field.